-Slavery and the National Anthem: The surprising history behind Colin Kaepernick's protest
+Slavery and the national anthem: The surprising history behind Colin Kaepernick's protest

 It's hard not to notice their words are almost perfectly aligned.
 But it shouldn't be a surprise when you consider some historical context, namely, that the anthem actually contains a reference to slavery and Kaepernick is far from the first athlete to question its scope.

-The National Anthem's forgotten lyrics
+The national anthem's forgotten lyrics

-"The Star Spangled Banner" was written by Francis Scott Key in 1814 about the American victory at the Battle of Fort McHenry.
+"The Star-Spangled Banner" was written by Francis Scott Key in 1814 about the American victory at the Battle of Fort McHenry.
 We only sing the first verse, but Key penned three more.
 This is the third verse:

 And where is that band who so vauntingly swore,